Rules & Regulations

 5. It is the responsibility of the competitor to ensure the eligibility of the class and repertoire.
 It is not the responsibility of The Board to do so.
 Acceptance of the registration form and / or entry fees by The Board, does not automatically ensure accuracy or eligibility.
 Competitors who enter an incorrect class or section may be disqualified from consideration for Scholarships.

 7. The Board shall fix the date by which entries and entry fees must be received.
 All entries received after such date cannot be accepted.
+Entry deadlines and other relevant dates for each year's Festival are available in the 'Festival at a Glance' document on the website.

 9. Entry fees are to be paid electronically.
-Registration is an online format, through our website at: barriemusicfestival.com All sections of the online registration form must be completed accurately and fully.
-Incomplete entries will not be processed.
-The prescribed fee must be paid through e-transfer, to: barriemusicfestivalassoc@gmail.com (Please indicate invoice # and the competitor's full name(s) in the message section of the e-transfer).
+Following the completion of a registration online, the prescribed fee must be paid through e-transfer, to: barriemusicfestivalassoc@gmail.com (Please indicate invoice # and the competitor's full name(s) in the message section of the e-transfer).
 Payment in full must be completed for registration to be considered.
 The Board must receive full payment within two [2] days of registering, or the entry form(s) will be voided.

 10. The Board is not responsible for incomplete entries, lack of payment or for last minute entries that encounter Internet problems.

 11. The Board is not responsible for missed performances and no refunds will be given for missed performances.
+By submitting an entry, competitors agree to perform at the time(s) scheduled or forfeit their performance(s) and entry fee(s).

 12. Entry fees will not be refunded, except where the entry is rejected by The Board.